jmerle/competitive-companion/README.md

 - **input**: An object which is used to configure how to receive input.
 Supported types:
     - **stdin**: Receive input via stdin.
 No additional options required.
     - **file**: Receive input via a file.
 The file name has to be given via the **fileName** option.
+    - **regex**: Receive input via a file.
+The file to use is selected by taking the most recently modified that matches the given regex.
+The regex pattern to use has to be given via the **pattern** option.
 - **output**: An object which is used to configure how to send output.
 Supported types:
     - **stdout**: Send output to stdout.
 No additional options required.
     - **file**: Send output to a file.
 The file name has to be given via the **fileName** option.